-Additionally, students who were enrolled full-time (12 hours or more) during the semester placed on academic probation will be limited to 13 hours of enrollment.
-This allows for four academic courses and either College Success (PCDE-101) or Career Success (PCDE-109) as well as the Project Success (PCDE-001) course.
-Students who were enrolled part time (less than 12 hours) during the semester placed on probation will be limited to 8 hours of enrollment.
+Additionally, students who were enrolled full-time (12 hours or more) during the semester placed on academic probation are limited to 13 hours of enrollment.
+This allows for four academic courses and either College Success (PCDE-101) or Career Success (PCDE-109) as well as the Project Success I-IV (PCDE-001/-002/-003/-004) course.
+Students who were enrolled part time (less than 12 hours) during the semester placed on probation are limited to 8 hours of enrollment.
 This allows for a minimum of two academic courses and either College Success or Career Success as well as the Project Success course.

-Students must earn a "C" or better in either College Success or Career Success or will retake the course until successful completion.
+Students must earn a "C" or higher in either College Success or Career Success or will retake the course until successful completion.

-Students will be removed from academic probation if, at the end of their probationary semester, their cumulative grade point average is above the minimum academic structure listed above.
+Students are removed from academic probation if, at the end of their probationary semester, their cumulative GPA is above the minimum academic structure listed above.

-Students placed on academic probation who achieve a minimum of 2.0 grade point average at the conclusion of the probationary semester, but do not yet meet the cumulative minimum academic standards in the structure listed above, will remain on academic probation.
+Students placed on academic probation who achieve a minimum of 2.0 GPA at the conclusion of the probationary semester, but do not yet meet the cumulative minimum academic standards in the structure listed above, will remain on academic probation.

-If at the end of the probationary semester, students who fail to achieve a minimum of 2.0 grade point average and fail to improve their cumulative grade point average to the structure listed above, will be placed on academic dismissal, during which time they will be automatically dropped from all pre-enrolled classes for the subsequent semester.
+If at the end of the probationary semester, students who fail to achieve a minimum of 2.0 GPA and fail to improve their cumulative GPA to the structure listed above, are placed on academic dismissal, during which time are automatically dropped from all pre-enrolled classes for the subsequent semester.

-In order to continue to take classes at Garden City Community College, students placed on dismissal must meet with the Executive Director of Student Services and complete the dismissal appeals process for reinstatement to the College.
+To continue taking classes at Garden City Community College, students placed on dismissal must meet with the Dean of Student Services and complete the dismissal appeals process for reinstatement to the College.
+If reinstated, at the end of the appeal semester, students failing to make satisfactory progress or improve the cumulative GPA to at least a 2.0, will be dismissed.
 Transfer students entering GCCC will follow the same guidelines outlined above.

-Exemptions or special considerations will be reviewed by the Academic Review Committee using the appeal process outlined.
+Exemptions or special considerations are reviewed by the Academic Review Committee using the appeal process outlined.
 Students dismissed from GCCC for academic reasons may not re-enroll without permission of the Academic Review Committee.
 This policy also applies to those dismissed from other colleges who wish to transfer to GCCC.